Working together to build and sustain hunger-free communities throughout the Southern Tier.

 Who We Serve

-In 2019, the Food Bank distributed 13.3 million LBS of food and grocery items through three main channels:
+In 2020, the Food Bank distributed more than 17.6 million pounds of food and grocery items through three main channels:

 - A partnership with CHOW in Broome County*